oliversavio/oliversavio.github.io/_posts/2020-02-29-running-java-apps-with-docker.md

 `docker build -t oliver/springrest .`

-When running the container we specify an additional parameter `-p` to publish the port in order for the outside world to communicate with the container.
+When running the container we specify an additional parameter `-p` to publish the port from the host in which your container is running, in order for the outside world to communicate with the container via the host.
 Here to keep it simple we map the same port 8080.

 `docker run -p 8080:8080 oliver/springrest`